 Many people don’t realize that synthesized vitamins and minerals have a very low absorption rate in the human body.
 Most people who take protein supplements are expecting a vitamin infusion as well to help them during their workouts.

-Better to use a whole food product, which ensures your body gets the most benefit from the supplement you choose to use.
+It is better to use a whole food product, which ensures your body gets the most benefit from the supplement you choose to use.